benelan/arcgis-esm-samples/jsapi-create-next-app/README.md

 # ArcGIS API for JavaScript with create-next-app

-The JS API can not render a map on the server side since it does not have access to the DOM.
-Therefore, we need to disable SSR for the map component.
-We can do this by disabling SSR:
+The JS API can not render a map on the server, since it does not have access to the DOM.
+Therefore, you need to disable SSR for the map component:

 ```js
 const EsriMapWithNoSSR = dynamic(() => import("../components/EsriMap"), {
   ssr: false,